sandra-thieme/vell/README.md

 ## Installation

+Vell is still under development and no stable version has been released as of yet.
+Once Vell hits 1.0 packages will be provided for download.

+The only external dependency that Vell has is `createrepo`.
 Make sure that the `createrepo` package is installed:

 ```bash
 $ yum install createrepo